StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-16/afternoon/chat-app-steps/5-Implementing-Chat-Rooms.md

             -   `Rooms.tsx`: Manages room creation on the client side, allowing users to input a room name and submit it.
             -   `Messages.tsx`: Will be used to display the messages for the selected room (implementation is forthcoming).
         -   **config/**
-            -   `default.ts`: Stores configuration settings like the SOCKET_URL.
+            -   `default.ts`: Stores configuration settings like the `SOCKET_URL`.
             -   `events.ts`: Stores constants for different events used in the application.
-        -   **App.tsx**: The main component that renders the RoomsContainer and MessagesContainer.
+        -   **App.tsx**: The main component that renders the `RoomsContainer` and `MessagesContainer`.
 It handles the user's login and displays the appropriate UI based on whether the user has entered a username.
 -   **server/**
     -   **src/**
         -   `socket.ts`: Handles all socket-related events on the server side, such as room creation and broadcasting updates to connected clients.